Derangements in wreath products of permutation groups: Introduction

 \subsection{Motivation}

 The motivation that led us to Theorem~\ref{thm_power_new1} involved the study of primitive permutation groups that are `large', or are `diagonal'~\cite{LPS}.
 We explain the former.
 A \emph{base} for a permutation group $G\le\sym_n$ is a set $\{x_1,\dots,x_m\}$ of points of $[n]$ such that the elementwise stabiliser $G_{(x_1,\dots,x_m)}$ is trivial.
 The minimal size of a base for $G\le\sym_n$ is denoted $b(G,[n])$, or $b(G)$.
 It is clear that $|G|\le\prod_{i=0}^{b(G)-1}(n-i)$.
 In fact, the size of $b(G)$ is a good proxy for the size of $G$ for reasons that are related to Pyber's (now solved) base size conjecture, see~\cite{DHM}.
 When considering permutation groups computationally or theoretically, groups with small base size (and hence small order) are treated very differently.
 For example, Seress describes very different algorithms for small and large base groups in~\cite{Seress}, and the `large' primitive groups with product action are considered separately by Maróti~\cite{Maroti}.
 In particular, primitive groups are frequently divided into two categories (`small' and `large'), see \cite[Theorem~1.1]{Maroti}.
-The \emph{`small'} primitive subgroups $G\le\sym_N$ satisfy $|G| \leq N^{1+\lceil\log_2(N)\rceil}$ or are one for four simple groups, and the \emph{`large'} primitive groups satisfy $\alt_m^{[n]} \lhdeq G \le \sym_m\wr\sym_n$ where $\sym_m$ acts on $k$-subsets of $[m]$ and $N=\binom{m}{k}^n$.
-(However, overlap is possible.
-For example, if $k=1$, then $\sym_m\power\sym_n\le\sym_{m^n}$ is both `small' and `large' for $n=1$ and $m\le 29$, or $n=2$ and $m\le11$, and only `large' for greater $m$.) `Large' primitive groups arise when considering orders \cite[Theorem~1.1]{Maroti}, base sizes \cite[Theorem]{Liebeck84}, and minimal degrees \cite[Theorem 2]{LiebeckSaxl} of primitive groups. \enlargethispage{0.5cm}
+The \emph{`small'} primitive subgroups $G\le\sym_N$ satisfy $|G| \leq N^{1+{\lfloor\log_2(N)\rfloor}}$ or are one for four simple groups, and the \emph{`large'} primitive groups satisfy $\alt_m^{[n]} \lhdeq G \le \sym_m\wr\sym_n$ where $\sym_m$ acts on $k$-subsets of $[m]$ and $N=\binom{m}{k}^n$. `Large' primitive groups arise when considering orders \cite[Theorem~1.1]{Maroti}, base sizes \cite[Theorem]{Liebeck84}, and minimal degrees \cite[Theorem 2]{LiebeckSaxl} of primitive groups. {We note that the definition of `large' groups does not depend on the Classification of Finite Simple Groups, but the fact that they are almost always larger than `small' groups does.}

 The `large' primitive permutation groups are important in many computational and theoretical contexts.
 Given such a group, we wondered whether knowing only $\delta(G)$ was enough to determine the projection $\pi(G)\le\sym_n$ in Theorem~\ref{thm_power_new1}.
 In the light of Theorem~\ref{thm_power_dense1} this may seem like an impossible hope.
 However, if $G=A\power B$ is the full wreath product, then $\delta(G)=1-\mathcal{C}_B(1-\delta(A))$ holds by~\cite[Theorem~5.4(2)]{Boston}.
 If $A=\sym_m$, then $\delta(G)$ strongly influences the polynomial $\mathcal{C}_B(x)$ when $n$ is small, and we can sometimes recover the group~$B$.
 (For example, if $n<6$, then the polynomial $\mathcal{C}_B(x)$ determines the group $B$, and if $B$ is primitive, then $\mathcal{C}_B(x)$ determines $B$ if $n<64$.)
 By taking $C=\alt_m$, Theorem~\ref{thm_power_new1} gives hope for recovering $\pi(G)$ from $\delta(G)$ even when $G$ is \emph{not} a wreath product.
 In order to estimate $\delta(G)$ when $\alt_m^{[n]}\lhdeq G\le \sym_m\power\sym_n$, we consider proportions of elements in \emph{subsets} of $G$.